pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-mesprotocol.md

 ## Withdraw Cross-chain Balance

-1. Select Linea as the destination chain
+1. Select PepeSync as the destination chain

    ![mes11](/img/quests/mesprotocol/mes11.png)

-2. You are then navigated to “MES Convert” page to bridge your selected asset to Linea
+2. You are then navigated to “MES Convert” page to bridge your selected asset to PepeSync
-3. After you have aggregated your assets to Linea, you can follow Step 4 above to withdraw the assets under Single Chain Withdrawal Mode.
+3. After you have aggregated your assets to PepeSync, you can follow Step 4 above to withdraw the assets under Single Chain Withdrawal Mode.